All India Anna Dravida Munnetra Kazhagam

 The party was founded on 17 October 1972 after a breakaway from the Dravida Munnetra Kazhagam (DMK).
 M. G. Ramachandran launched the party, which was earlier registered by Anakaputhur Ramalingam, and became the first general secretary.
 It was founded after Ramachandran was expelled from the DMK by its president M. Karunanidhi after he demanded the accounts of the party as the party treasurer.
 The party won the elections to the Tamil Nadu Legislative Assembly three times consecutively in 1977, 1980, and 1985 under the leadership of Ramachandran, who served as the chief minister of Tamil Nadu from 1977 to 1987.

 After Ramachandran's death in December 1987, the party was split briefly between Ramachandran's wife V. N. Janaki and J. Jayalalithaa.
 The party was led by Jayalalithaa from January 1988 till her death in December 2016.
-Jayalalithaa served as the chief minister of Tamil Nadu five times.
+Jayalalithaa served as the chief minister of Tamil Nadu for six times.
 She was popular among the party cadres, and was fondly referred to as "Amma" (Mother).

 After Jayalalithaa's death and brief tussle for leadership, the party was under the dual leadership of O. Panneerselvam and Edappadi K. Palaniswami as coordinator and joint coordinator respectively from August 2017 23 June 2022.
 Paneerselvan succeeded Jayalilathaa as the chief minister briefly, before Palaniswami occupied the position from February 2017 to May 2021.
 Since 11 July 2022, the party has been led by Palaniswami, who serves as the general secretary.